Sikhs! They’re just like us! – Part 3

 In the case of Canada, for much of its history, Sikhs represented a significant majority of the South Asian population.
 That is no longer the case for the last few decades, but, nonetheless, they remain a plurality of the Indian-origin people in the country.
 In fact, proportionally-speaking, Canada is the “most Sikh” country on the planet.

 Despite their presence in Canada, most Sikhs still have many relatives in Punjab, and thus, are fairly in tune with the politics of the state, often engaging in human rights activism, and other causes.
-For some, these clauses included active support for the Khalistani movement.
+For some, these causes included active support for the Khalistani movement.
 It merits noting that, in India, activists for a separatist cause would risk death, which meant that those in Canada enjoyed a freedom to voice their support more openly.
-(Ed.: There were also lost of Sikhs in Canada who DIDN’T support the separatist movement, they have this funny habit of being human and having varied political opinions).
+(Ed.: There were also lost of Sikhs in Canada who DIDN’T support the separatist movement.
+Sikhs have this funny habit of being human and having varied political opinions).

 In fact, this support was strong enough that Indira Gandhi began openly pressuring Canada to clamp down on activists, even possibly going as far as demanding that the country let Indian authorities conduct their own operations on its soil.